parhamdehghani/Portuguese-Real-Estate-EDA/README.md

 - **Geographical Influences**: Certain districts have notably higher property prices, influenced by factors such as location desirability and property type.
 - **Energy Efficiency**: Energy certification impacts property pricing, with more efficient properties typically having higher asking prices.
 - **Price per Square Meter**: Reveals key insights into cost-efficiency across different regions and property types.

 ---

-## Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.

----